Topics to be answered in this article

 Personal chattels are your personal possessions.
 You may think of them as the contents of your house – furniture, paintings, photographs, jewellery, collectibles and so forth.
 However the formal definition is wide ranging and includes vehicles, garden effects and also pets.

 Although sometimes of little financial value, it is often the distribution of these assets which are of most importance to you.
-It can result in a very long and detailed Will and lead to the need to update your Will on a regular basis as you acquire more items or change your mind as to what you want to happen to them.
+When making a Will it can result in a very long and detailed Will and lead to the need to amend a Will on a regular basis as you acquire more items or change your mind as to what you want to happen to them.

 You may prefer to state that your personal items should be distributed in accordance with a “Letter of Wishes”.
 Although not legally binding, the letter can set out what you want to happen to your personal items – be that a specific list of gifts or perhaps just some general indications such as letting friends choose a keepsake or two – and would give your Executors guidance as to what to do.